Cry-Tokyo/Cloudflare-DYNDNS/README.md

 record_name="" #
 ```
 ### Keys
-Your zone_id is found in your Domain's overview
+Your zone_id can be found in your Domain's overview:
 https://developers.cloudflare.com/fundamentals/setup/find-account-and-zone-ids/
 ```
 zone_id="" #ussaly found in your domain's overview